-In our working paper [-] we formalized some of these costs.
-We supposed that there are liquidity costs of selling or buying which decline in the volume of total trade $\theta = \varphi = \sum_h \varphi^h = \sum_h \theta^h$ , but increase in the amount $\theta^h$ or $\varphi^h$ of individual trade.
-We also supposed that there is a further fixed "information-evaluation" cost of buying an asset that increases in the variance of K. Whatever the precise formulation of these costs, it is evident that there can be tremendous efficiency gain to pooling.
-Buyers are spared evaluation costs and sellers reap the benefits of liquid markets.
+In our working paper (Dubey-Geanakoplos-Shubik, 2000) we formalized some of these costs.
+We supposed that there are liquidity costs of selling or buying which decline in the volume of total trade $\theta = \varphi = \sum{h} \varphi^{h} = \sum{h} \theta^{h}$ , but increase in the amount $\theta^{h}$ or $\varphi^{h}$ of individual trade.
+We also supposed that there is a further fixed "information-evaluation" cost of buying an asset that increases in the variance of K. Whatever the precise formulation of these costs, it is evident that there can be tremendous efficiency gains to pooling.
+Buyers are spared evaluation costs and all traders reap the benefits of liquid markets.

 In the real world, promises are indeed standardized, enabling liquid markets, even though deliveries are idiosyncratic.
 Thus two agents take out the same insurance policy, under the same terms, even though it is perfectly understood that payments on each will come in different states of the world.
 We present a concrete example to illustrate ideal pooling, and to show how our model of default encompasses insurance.
 The example shows that in some cases the Arrow-Debreu equilibrium can be achieved with just one liquid asset, instead of many thinly traded Arrow assets.
+In the real world of transactions costs, one would therefore expect to see heavily traded, standardized assets, rather than Arrow securities.